magento/devdocs/src/guides/v2.4/release-notes/b2b-release-notes.md

 -  {:.fix} <!--- ACP2E-1753--> The **Account Created in** field for a company administrator now retains its value as expected after you save the company.

--  {:.fix} <!--- ACP2E-722 --> customer queries to retrieve customer requisition lists that are filtered by `uid` no longer return empty results.
+-  {:.fix} <!--- ACP2E-722 --> The `customer` query no longer returns empty results when it retrieves requisition lists that are filtered by `uid`.

 -  {:.fix} <!--- ACP2E-210 --> Added a plugin before the `collectQuoteTotals` call to ensure that store credits are applied only once.

 -  {:.fix} <!--- ACP2E-665 -->  Customers are now redirected to the login page when their account is deleted by an administrator from the Admin.
 Previously, {{ site.data.var.ee }} threw an error.
 The plugin (`SessionPlugin`) code block is now inside the `try…catch` block.
 Previously, this code was not wrapped inside the generic exception handling block.